Recovery of a Distributed Order Fractional Derivative in an Unknown Medium: Introduction

-The weight $\mu$ characterizing properties of ultra-slow diffusion processes should be determined by the inhomogeneity of the media, but the relevant physical law is unknown at present.
-In practice, it also cannot be measured directly or easily, which naturally motivates the inverse problem of identifying the weight $\mu$ from some additional observational data, e.g., from measurement of the solution $u$ at one point of the boundary $\partial\Omega$ of the domain $\Omega$.
-When the medium is known, i.e., the tuple $(\Omega,a,q,F,f,u_0)$ is known, it has been proved by Li et al \cite{LiLuchkoYamamoto:2017} that the measurement at one interior point can fully determine the weight $\mu$.
-The proof is based on analytic properties of solutions of problem \eqref{eq1} when $F\equiv0$, especially time analyticity, combined with properties of Laplace transform of solutions of \eqref{eq1}.
-In the one-dimensional case, Rundell and Zhang \cite{RundellZhang:2017} studied an inverse problem similar to that in \cite{LiLuchkoYamamoto:2017} using the value of the solution $u$ in the time interval $(0,\infty)$, where the main tool in the analysis is a fractional version of the classical $\theta$ function.
-More recently, Li et al \cite{LiFujishiroLi:2020} investigated the inverse problem with nonhomogeneous boundary conditions, and generalize the result in \cite{RundellZhang:2017} using a Harnack type inequality and strong maximum principle of the elliptic equation.
-Also \cite{LiuSunYamamoto:2021} represents the only work on the numerical recovery, where the algorithm is based on Tikhonov regularization and conjugate gradient method.
+The weight $\mu$ characterizes ultra-slow diffusion processes.
+In practice, it is determined by the inhomogeneity of the medium, but the relevant physical law is still unknown at present, and moreover, it also cannot be measured directly.
+This naturally motivates the inverse problem of identifying the weight $\mu$ from, e.g., the measurement of the solution $u$ at one point.
+When the medium is known and $F\equiv0$, Li et al \cite{LiLuchkoYamamoto:2017} proved that the measurement at one interior point can determine the weight $\mu$.
+The proof is based on analytic properties of solutions, especially time analyticity, and properties of Laplace transform of solutions of \eqref{eq1}.
+In the 1D case, Rundell and Zhang \cite{RundellZhang:2017} studied a similar inverse problem using the value of the solution $u$ in the time interval $(0,\infty)$, where the main tool in the analysis is a fractional version of the classical $\theta$ function.
+More recently, Li et al \cite{LiFujishiroLi:2020} studied the inverse problem with nonzero boundary conditions, and generalized the result in \cite{RundellZhang:2017} using a Harnack type inequality and strong maximum principle.
+Also \cite{LiuSunYamamoto:2021} is the only work on numerical recovery, based on Tikhonov regularization and conjugate gradient method.
 See \cite{LiLiuYamamoto:2019} for an overview of results on determining the orders / weights in time-fractional models.